 Photocopies of returns are acceptable if they are of good quality and have an original signature in the proper place.

-Computer-produced corporation tax returns will be accepted if they meet our printing specifications.
+We will accept computer-produced corporation tax returns if they meet our printing specifications.
 For more information see Publication 76, Specifications for Reproduction of New York State Corporation Tax Forms.

 Do you need a tax packet?